DaBestn00b/swap/docs/README.md

 - Endless fun
 - Beautiful graphics and fonts
 - Great animations
+- Keeps track of highscores and points
+- Cross platform (Android, Amazon, and more to come)
+- No internet required
+- A soon to come store for buying items and upgrades
+- Still being updated currently

 # Links
 [![Get it on Google Play](http://www.ebaad.ml/swap/img/android.svg)](https://goo.gl/uCTdch) [![Get it on the Amazon App Store](http://www.ebaad.ml/swap/img/amazon.svg)](https://goo.gl/oBAWGV)

-# Tips
-- Landscape mode is recommended

 # About
 App made by [Ebaad Imran](http://ebaad.ml).
 Marketing by [Cameron Samuels](http://cameronsamuels.com).

+### Tips
+- Landscape mode is recommended

 ### Feedback
 If you want to help out, submit issues or suggestions at [https://git.io/vQ8Vt](https://git.io/vQ8Vt).
 I will gladly appreciate it.